anupn18/readme_lifesight/docs/PLATFORM/action/optimizer-1/index.md

 ### Key Features

-#### Automated Goal-Oriented Optimization
+#### Automated Goal-driven Optimization

 Optimizer uses your forecasted scenarios, using the Planner, to generate intelligent budget and pacing recommendations.
 It automatically suggests actions on campaigns and ad sets across multiple channels to ensure you stay on track to meet your revenue and order targets.

 #### Unified Cross-Channel Budget Management

 Gain a single, unified view of your campaigns from major ad platforms.
-Instead of logging into each platform separately, you can monitor performance and modify budgets for any campaign or ad set directly from the Optimizer interface.
+Instead of logging into each platform separately, you can monitor and modify budgets for any campaign or ad set directly from the Optimizer.

-#### Holistic Campaign View

-See the bigger picture of your marketing efforts.
-The centralized dashboard allows you to compare performance across channels and tactics, helping you understand how your budget is allocated and where opportunities for improvement lie.
-This holistic perspective is crucial for making smarter, more effective optimization decisions.

 <br />